remino/retrovibe/README.md

 # retrovibe

-Code like it was 1996!
+The vibe of coding in 1996!

 Rémino Rem <https://remino.net>, 2025, ISC licence.